 I first studied Talmud seriously in a certain black-hat yeshiva located in Baltimore, MD.
 I later moved to New York City and studied for a Doctorate at Yeshiva University under the direction of Yaakov Elman.
-During my second year at YU, I began commuting to Harvard in order to study with the Iranist, P. Oktor Skajervo.
+During my second year at YU, I began commuting to Harvard in order to study with the Iranist, P. Oktor Skjaervo.
 After finishing my coursework at YU, I moved to Israel to study at the Hebrew University of Jerusalem.
 There, I wrote my dissertation on the development of the laws of menstruation in the Bavli and in corresponding Zoroastrian texts.
 In the fall of 2007, I returned temporarily to the US so I could take up a post-doc at Yale’s program in Judaic Studies.
 In 2009 I moved back to Israel so I could begin research as a three-year Mandel fellowship at the Scholion Center for Interdisciplinary Jewish Research.

 I lecture in the Hebrew University Talmud department, on the Bavli, Gender, Middle Persian literature, and late antique Jewish magic.
 I am completing two books – one on methods of reading the Bavli contextually, and the other on the interplay between Zoroastrian and rabbinic conceptions of the female body and the laws of menstruation.

-Outside of the university I work as a research assistant at The Shechter Institute of Jewish Studies, collect field-notes for an ethnography of the National Library of Israel, and spend a couple of hours a week playing music and running barefoot.
+Outside of the university I work as a research assistant at The Schechter Institute of Jewish Studies, collect field-notes for an ethnography of the National Library of Israel, and spend a couple of hours a week playing music and running barefoot.
 I live in Rehavya, Jerusalem with my wife Daphna.

 Amit Gvaryahu – Contributor

 I graduated from the Hebrew University in Talmud and Classics.
-I am currently working on my MA Thesis, entitled “Laws of Damages in Tannaitic Literature,” and am currently working on my PhD dissertation, tentatively entitled “Usury in the Rabbinic World and its Environs.”
+I recently completed my MA Thesis, entitled “Laws of Damages in Tannaitic Literature,” and am currently working on my PhD dissertation, tentatively entitled “Usury in the Rabbinic World and its Environs.”
 My interests are civil and comparative law in late antiquity, late antique religion, jewish prayer and liturgical poetry, the history of halakhah and Talmudic philology.